ucaiado/DATAVIS_UDACITY/README.md

 --------------------------

 ###Abstract
 I am going to create an explanatory data visualization from [PISA](http://www.oecd.org/pisa/home/) dataset using html, java script and D3.js library.
 This project is  connected to the <a href="https://udacity.com/course/ud120-nd">Data Visualization and D3.js</a> course, from Udacity.
+You can check the visualizations [here](http://ucaiado.github.io/DATAVIS_UDACITY/).

 ###The data set